confluentinc/demo-application-modernization/README.md

    > **Note**: You can deploy this connector through Confluent Cloud web UI as well.
 1. Wait until Elasticsearch connector is in `Running` state.
 1. Navigate to the Elastic website and verify `elastic_possible_stolen_card` exist.
+1. Below is an example of a dashboard that you can build.
 <div align="center">
     <img src="images/elastic_dashboard.png" width=100% height=100%>
 </div>